Not sure how to start making patterns? Do you struggle with the maths of calculating accurate middle (gusset) pieces. This is the tool for you!

 Draw your shape by clicking or tapping on the canvas.

-Move points by clicking/tapping and dragging any point
+Move points by clicking/tapping and dragging any point.
+Drag on the canvas to select multiple points

 Add new points on lines by tapping/clicking anywhere along a line segment

-Add seam allowance by pressing enter or click the Finish Shape/Add Seam allowance button to complete the shape.
+Add seam allowance by pressing enter or click the Close Polygon button to complete the shape.
 A helpful 3D view also appears!
-You can adjust the seam allowance in the pattern generation options
+You can adjust the seam allowance in the pattern generation sidebar

 Scaling is adjusted by either specifying the actual real world dimensions of each grid square, or choosing a line segment and specifying the known length of that segment